Tobur/dynamic-domain-config/README.md

-If domain "domain.localhost" and we have parameter in container with name "database_url" - Bundle will rewrite this url from:
+If domain "domain.localhost" and we have parameter in container with name "database_url" - Bundle will rewrite this parameter from:
 ```
 domain_mapping->your domain->setting name
 ```